Rebecca (biblical figure): Marriage and motherhood

-The deception of Isaac
+Deception of Isaac

 Isaac became blind in his old age and decided to bestow the blessing of the firstborn upon Esau.
-According to the Midrash, Isaac had reached the age of 132, five years past the age of his mother, Sarah, had been at her death.
+According to the Midrash, Isaac had reached the age of 132, five years past the age of his mother, Sarah, had been at the time of her death.
 According to Genesis, Isaac had reached the age of 137.
 At this time, the Sages state that one should begin to think he might not exceed the age of whichever parent died first.
 Isaac therefore sent Esau out to the fields to trap and cook a piece of game for him, so that he could eat it and bless Esau before he died.

 Rebecca overheard this conversation and realized that Isaac's blessings should go to Jacob, since she was told before the twins' birth that the older son would serve the younger.
 She therefore ordered Jacob to bring her two goats from the flock, which she cooked in the way Isaac loved, and had him bring them to his father in place of Esau.

 When Jacob protested that his father would recognize the deception and curse him as soon as he felt him, since Esau was hairy and Jacob smooth-skinned, Rebecca said that the curse would be on her instead.
 Before she sent Jacob to his father, she dressed him in Esau's garments and laid goatskins on his arms and neck to simulate hairy skin.